 The blood tests which we will perform at the screening visit have already been described in Part 1.
 The research and safety blood tests taking up to about 550mL of blood in any 8-week period, will test for the different types of cells in your blood as well as your kidney, heart, liver function and blood clotting.
 The immunology blood and nasosorption tests that will be done throughout the study will look at your body's response to the challenge agent you have been given.
 We will look for evidence of activation of your immune system, to see if the infection has triggered any response specifically against the study virus.
 Nose and throat swabs and facemask strips will be assessed to look for evidence of Covid-19 caused by the study virus.
-Some of the samples we collect will be sent to collaborating academic study teams in both the UK and abroad, which may include collaborators outside of the United Kingdom.
+Some of the samples we collect will be sent to collaborating academic study teams in both the UK and abroad, which may include collaborators outside of the United Kingdom and may not be restricted to virology and immunology research.
+For example, we may look into the bacteria that usually reside within your nose and/or throat.
 Any samples will be sent and stored securely in a pseudo-anonymised form (under a unique study ID which only the study team can link back to you) except during the quarantine phase where investigations may have your personal details attached as part of standard of care.